 Projects

-Solo Bass
+Solo Performances on Bass and Piano

-Solo Bass Few solo musicians on any instrument have made music as powerful and deeply moving as David Friesen.
+Few solo musicians on any instrument have made music as powerful and deeply moving as David Friesen.

 Larry Kelp/Oakland Tribune